Guyra, New South Wales: History

-The Anaiwan group of Indigenous Australians were the inhabitants of the region surrounding Guyra.
+The Gamilaaray group of Indigenous Australians were the inhabitants of the region surrounding Guyra.
 It was originally known as Hillgo'el or Illgoel, an Aboriginal word of the Yukambal meaning a "swamp" and was later changed to the name of Marsh's run, "Guyra".
-The name Guyra is said to originate from the language of the Anaiwan people; meaning 'white cockatoo' or 'fishing place'.
+The name Guyra is said to originate from the language of the Gamilaraay (Kamilaroi,Gomeroi) people; meaning 'white cockatoo' or 'fishing place'.

-The Gumbayniggir group of Indigenous Australians were the inhabitants of eastern Guyra surrounding area.
-Guyra was known to the Gumbayniggir people as Black Cockatoo which can be found in the Kumbangirir Language booklet.
+The Gumbaynggirr group of Indigenous Australians were the inhabitants of eastern Guyra surrounding area.
+Guyra was known to the Gumbaynggirr people as Black Cockatoo which can be found in the Kumbangirir Language booklet.

 Settlement by European farmers began in the 1835 when Alexander Campbell took up Guyra Station, which encompassed the present town area.
 Ollera Station was settled in 1838 and had the first church in the Guyra district when it was built in 1876.
-In 1840 Donald McIntyre was recorded as the lessee of "Gyra"; and in 1848 ‘Guyra’ then 15000 acre, was leased by Charles William Marsh.
+In 1840 Donald McIntyre was recorded as the lessee of "Gyra"; and in 1848 'Guyra' then 15000 acre, was leased by Charles William Marsh.
 The Great Northern Railway was extended through Guyra in 1884.
 Guyra was proclaimed as a village on 20 March 1885.
 Dairying was an important industry during the 1890s after which potato growing became more popular.
 Guyra Post Office opened on 1 May 1877.
 The railway was officially opened on 19 August 1884, as part of the Great Northern Railway extension from Armidale to Glen Innes.

 Guyra became the focus of national attention on 5 February 1960 when a four-year-old boy named Steven Walls wandered off from his father on a property north of the town and became lost for four days.
 Hundreds of volunteers searched the bush for the boy until he was discovered asleep against a log.
 His immediate question to searchers was 'Where's my daddy, where's my daddy?'; which gave rise to a hit song by singer Johnny Ashcroft, entitled 'Little Boy Lost'.
 A film of the events was later commercially made using many of the local people of Guyra and shown across Australia.

 Guyra was home to a large regional abattoir that employed up to 350 staff until it closed in 1995.
 The abattoir building now houses an angora rabbit breeding establishment.